Deepfakes: Seeing isn’t always believing

 This aligns with what philosopher Daniel Dennett describes as “belief in belief”, as well as sociological accounts of how individuals maintain multiple, sometimes contradictory, commitments.
 These positions suggest that belief is often less about arriving at a settled judgement of truth and more about maintaining a workable orientation to the world.
 People may hold onto ideas not because they are fully convinced, but because those ideas feel right, are socially reinforced, or simply support a broader worldview they are invested in.

 In practice, this means we have a looser relationship to the notion of truth that might be assumed.
-We rarely stop to resolve whether something is definitively real or fake, but instead, we move through the world holding things lightly.
+We rarely stop to determine whether something is definitively real or fake, but instead, we move through the world holding things lightly.

-Implications for intervention
+Implications for interventions

 Of course, these dynamics challenge much of the received wisdom in behavioural science, given that it focuses mainly on detection, labelling or debunking.
 Because if content spreads through alignment, identity and meaning, then correcting factual inaccuracies will have only a limited behavioural impact.